calbertoli/com-tinno-demo/README.md

-# com-tinno-demo
+# Tinno Retail Demo Application (Onn 2026 Configuration
 Tinno Demo Store App Source

 # com.tinno.demo — Full Feature Teardown

 Static analysis of the Tinno retail "Explore this tablet" demo (richer sibling of Lightcomm's `com.hcn.appwidget`).
-Pulled from a Walmart floor unit.
+Pulled from an Onn 8.1 (Walmart) floor unit.
 This is what it does *beyond* the visible Home / Models / Selling-Points / Video screens.

 ## Components (manifest)